OpenXPC/OpenXPC/README.md

 functionality absent from Apple LaunchD, and subsets of modules ancillary to LaunchD, like libXPC, shimmed atop Red Hat Corporation's industry-standard D-Bus™ message-oriented middleware framework.

+### Licencing

+LaunchD-Reloaded is free and open source software.